Ramps On The Moon

 Making theatre accessible for our audiences has been at the core of our organisation for many, many years; we are proud of what we have achieved in pioneering Relaxed and Dementia Friendly Performances to enhance our offer of Audio Described, Captioned and BSL Performances.

 However, alongside what we do for audiences, it is equally important that what we show on our stages reflects the society in which we live and the Ramps on the Moon project allows us to put Deaf and disabled actors at the heart of main stage productions – as ably demonstrated by the recent tours of The Government Inspector in 2016.
-Tommy in 2017 and the forthcoming tour of Our Country’s Good in 2018.
+Tommy in 2017 and Our Country’s Good in 2018.

 Working with an Agent For Change we will strive to ensure we will be:-